cyberw01f/caloriesCalculator/README.md

 ### Licensing:
 The application is provided under GNU GPL v3, you should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+* “Google Play and the Google Play logo are trademarks of Google LLC.”